EspMeshMesh/meshmeshhub/README.md

 ### Load firmware on HUB node

-This tutrial is focused on flash and test the HUB node device.
+This tutorial is focused on flash and test the HUB node device.

 Enter in the esphome project folder: